Mathématique: Chapter 63

 “Yeah yeah.
 You’re probably about an eight, I’d say.”

-“Well, I grant I don’t know the whole story on your end—but you gotta meet Jackson before you judge.
-He spent some time as incorporeal energy.”
+“Well, I grant I don’t know the whole story on your end—but you gotta meet Jackson before you calibrate your scale.
+He spent time as incorporeal energy.”

 “Maybe you and Vala and I can watch some Wormhole X-treme episodes.
-They hit the more ridiculous highlights of the guy’s life, I’m pretty sure.”
+They hit the more ridiculous highlights of the Jackson’s life, I’m pretty sure.”

 “The Wormhole X-treme franchise is based on the experiences of a real person?”
 Rush asked.